ljw1004/vbspec/vb/expressions.md

 Despite these general rules, however, there are a number of special cases called out in the operator results tables.

-> __Note__
-> For formatting reasons, the operator type tables abbreviate the predefined names to their first two characters.
+__Note.__ For formatting reasons, the operator type tables abbreviate the predefined names to their first two characters.
 So "By" is `Byte`, "UI" is `UInteger`, "St" is `String`, etc. "Err" means that there is no operation defined for the given operand types.

 ## Arithmetic Operators